wbabik/Practical_computing/Class_7/Class_7.md

 ------------------------------------------------------------------------

-## R studio
+## RStudio

 RStudio is a shell and programming environment for the R language.
 It makes working with R much easier and more intuitive by providing a user interface to R features originally hidden behind R functions and R console.
-However, remember that all actions can be also performed within the classical R console, e. g. if you work on a remote server without GUI.
+However, remember that the same actions can be performed within the classical R console, e. g. if you work on a remote server without GUI.

 ### Installation and appearance

 Follow the [link](https://rstudio.com/products/rstudio/download/),
-choose the appropriate operating system and install R studio.
+choose the appropriate operating system and install RStudio.
 Have in mind that R needs to be installed first (as we did here).

-R Studio has three major advantages over the classical R console:
+RStudio has three major advantages over the classical R console:

 -   you can easily save and edit your code as a text file (give it `.R` extension)